CarInsurance.com Insights

-If you have a suspended license in one state, you must deal with the suspension there and get that license reinstated before you obtain a new license in another state.
-States will allow you to exchange an out-of-state license for a new license when you move within the U.S. However, the driver’s license you are turning in needs to be valid.
+If your license is suspended in one state, you must deal with the suspension there and get that license reinstated before you obtain a new license in another state.
+Most importantly, if your license is suspended, don’t drive.

 “If someone has a prior conviction for driving with a suspended license and continues to drive, they could be subjected to punitive damages or additional criminal charges if they get into a car accident for their willful failure to follow the law,” says Jason Turchin, Esq., an attorney with the Law Offices of Jason Turchin in Weston, Florida.